holger1411/noslider.js/README.md

 - Google love it!
 - Works with jQuery, mootools, dojo.
 Is compatible with YUI
 - Supports even Angular 2!
+- WordPress plugin and Joomla Module availabel

 ## Installation
 Don´t do anything.
 Really.
-Nothing
+Nothing.
+Just DON´T USE A SLIDER.
 If you really want type into your terminal:

 `npm install nosliderjs`